rikazfawaiz/crawling-klook/README.md

 ### Output

-The result of running the script will produce two files in CSV and JSON formats.

-    The JSON file contains the raw data from the API.

-    The CSV file contains data that has been selected and formatted according to specific needs.

-In the JSON file, the data is unstructured because the API combines data for multiple days without a clear format.
-This is because, from the beginning, the JSON output was intended only as a sample to understand the structure of the data.
+The output of this result is saved in a CSV file format, and to view the structure of the API response data, refer to the `structure_data.txt` file